alloba/book-of-hours-notes/Book Of Hours/people/Dr Serena Blackwood.md

 Not a great amount of detail is known about her through records, although she is known to have assisted [[Christopher Illopoly]] by preparing him a space at Hush House, as well as [[George Collers]] with his clock project.
 Although, she perhaps came to regret dealing with the latter.

+### House of Light
+Provides the [[Writing-Case]] to the [[The Librarian|Librarian]], a few days after they wash up on the shore of Brancrug.

+Her mailing address while the Librarian is at Brancrug is Cecil Hotel, Alexandria.